k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 Notes:

 - Previous TDM versions saved the tables into the TDM_Reference LU.
-This table is no longer in use from TDM 9.0 onwards, and the tables must be re-extracted into the new LU - TDM_TableLevel.
+This LU is no longer in use from TDM 9.0 onwards, and the tables must be re-extracted into the new LU - TDM_TableLevel.

-A TDM implementation has the following steps:
+A TDM table-level implementation has the following steps:

 ## Step 1 - Deploy the TDM_TableLevel LU